DUNE/dune-justin/docs/justin_command.man_page.md

     	      returns the new workflow's ID number.
 Once the workflow is in the running state, justIN will use the MQL expression to find the list of input files from MetaCat.

+    	      The option --workflow-id-file FILENAME can be used to append a line with the ID of the new workflow to the given file.

            show-workflows [--workflow-id ID]
     	      Show details of all workflows or optionally of a single